 And if you are not an experienced sailor, no worries, because the BVIs are the perfect destination for either beginner and experienced charterers!
 Everyone can enjoy constant winds and incredibly relaxing navigation across this volcanic archipelago.

 Keep reading our sailing itinerary in the BVI to see the best wonderers with your boat!

 The British Virgin Islands offer sheltered waters and easy navigation.
 The trade winds usually blow from the northeast to southeast, from 10 to 20 knots.
 The winds are usually at 15-20 knots from November to January.
 Only the so-called Christmas winds can produce between 25-30 knots for several days, while September and October are the months with the weakest trades winds.

-BVIs enjoy a tropical climate with an annual temperature between 24º and 28ºC.
+BVIs enjoy a tropical climate with an annual temperature between 24º C and 28ºC.
 The rainy season goes from June to October.
-August as the warmest month whereas September to November are the wettest months.
+August as the warmest month whereas from September, October, and November are the wettest months.
 Hurricanes can occur in this period, even if fortunately they are sporadic.
-The average of the sea temperature is between 21º and 28º, with the warmest in September.
+The average of the sea temperature is between 21º C and 28º C, with the warmest in September.

 Sailing Itinerary in the BVI